 RACK vs. GDX

 RACK (VanEck Data Center Supply Chain ETF) and GDX (VanEck Gold Miners ETF) are both exchange-traded funds - RACK is a Technology Equities fund tracking the MarketVector Data Center Supply Chain Index, while GDX is a Gold fund tracking the NYSE MarketVector Global Gold Miners Index.
 Both are passively managed.
-At a correlation of -1.00, they often move in opposite directions.
+A 0.66 correlation means they provide meaningful diversification when combined.
 RACK charges 0.50%/yr vs 0.51%/yr for GDX.

 Performance